DarDur-Chickenbone/ChickenCam2020-Android/README.md

 ### It says "error while parsing the package" when I try to install
 Try checking both v1 and v2 when building apk.

+### It says "Something went wrong" when I upload to Snapchat
+Either you didn't switch on Android, copy the right auth code, or didn't put your username in Snapkit.

+### Generate Signed APK is not showing for me
+Make sure you installed your correct SDKs for your Phone's OS Version after restart.
+If it still doesn't show reinstall Android Studio.

+### How do I install after building
+Do not use the jks file.
+Send the APK file to your phone and install on your phone.

 ### Invalid VCS Root Mapping
 Delete vcs.xml in android>.idea